-Column chromatography is a more advanced form of separation science than paper and thin-layer chromatography.
-It uses the same basic principles.
-But the stationary phase is contained within a tube, open at both ends.
+Column chromatography is a more advanced form of separation science.
+It uses the same basic principles of paper and thin-layer chromatography, but the stationary phase is contained within a tube-like structure.

 The simplest form of column chromatography (Figure 1) uses a glass column, similar to a burette, which contains a stationary phase of aluminium oxide or silica.
 The stationary phase resembles finely ground sand.
-The stationary phase must be packed tightly to minimise pore spaces (gaps).
+The stationary phase must be packed tightly to minimise gaps.
 Otherwise, the sample will move too fast and will not interact with the stationary phase.
 This means that less separation will occur.